demisto/content/Packs/OpsGenie/Integrations/OpsGenieV3/README.md

 #### The following outputs were removed in this version:

 In the *opsgenie-create-alert* command:
-* *OpsGenieV2.CreatedAlert.action* - this output was replaced by XXX.
+* *OpsGenieV2.CreatedAlert.action* - this output was replaced by *OpsGenie.Alert.action*.
-* *OpsGenieV2.CreatedAlert.alertId* - this output was replaced by XXX.
+* *OpsGenieV2.CreatedAlert.alertId* - this output was replaced by *OpsGenie.Alert.alertId*.
-* *OpsGenieV2.CreatedAlert.alias* - this output was replaced by XXX.
+* *OpsGenieV2.CreatedAlert.alias* - this output was replaced by *OpsGenie.Alert.alias*.
-* *OpsGenieV2.CreatedAlert.integrationId* - this output was replaced by XXX.
+* *OpsGenieV2.CreatedAlert.integrationId* - this output was replaced by *OpsGenie.Alert.integrationId*.
-* *OpsGenieV2.CreatedAlert.isSuccess* - this output was replaced by XXX.
+* *OpsGenieV2.CreatedAlert.isSuccess* - this output was replaced by *OpsGenie.Alert.isSuccess*.
-* *OpsGenieV2.CreatedAlert.processedAt* - this output was replaced by XXX.
+* *OpsGenieV2.CreatedAlert.processedAt* - this output was replaced by *OpsGenie.Alert.processedAt*.
-* *OpsGenieV2.CreatedAlert.requestId* - this output was replaced by XXX.
+* *OpsGenieV2.CreatedAlert.requestId* - this output was replaced by *OpsGenie.Alert.requestId*.
-* *OpsGenieV2.CreatedAlert.status* - this output was replaced by XXX.
+* *OpsGenieV2.CreatedAlert.status* - this output was replaced by *OpsGenie.Alert.status*.
-* *OpsGenieV2.CreatedAlert.success* - this output was replaced by XXX.
+* *OpsGenieV2.CreatedAlert.success* - this output was replaced by *OpsGenie.Alert.success*.

 In the *opsgenie-delete-alert* command:
-* *OpsGenieV2.DeletedAlert.action* - this output was replaced by XXX.
+* *OpsGenieV2.DeletedAlert.action* - this output was replaced by *OpsGenie.DeletedAlert.action*.
-* *OpsGenieV2.DeletedAlert.alertId* - this output was replaced by XXX.
+* *OpsGenieV2.DeletedAlert.alertId* - this output was replaced by *OpsGenie.DeletedAlert.alertId*.
-* *OpsGenieV2.DeletedAlert.alias* - this output was replaced by XXX.
+* *OpsGenieV2.DeletedAlert.alias* - this output was replaced by *OpsGenie.DeletedAlert.alias*.
-* *OpsGenieV2.DeletedAlert.integrationId* - this output was replaced by XXX.
+* *OpsGenieV2.DeletedAlert.integrationId* - this output was replaced by *OpsGenie.DeletedAlert.integrationId*.
-* *OpsGenieV2.DeletedAlert.isSuccess* - this output was replaced by XXX.
+* *OpsGenieV2.DeletedAlert.isSuccess* - this output was replaced by *OpsGenie.DeletedAlert.isSuccess*.
-* *OpsGenieV2.DeletedAlert.processedAt* - this output was replaced by XXX.
+* *OpsGenieV2.DeletedAlert.processedAt* - this output was replaced by *OpsGenie.DeletedAlert.processedAt*.
-* *OpsGenieV2.DeletedAlert.requestId* - this output was replaced by XXX.
+* *OpsGenieV2.DeletedAlert.requestId* - this output was replaced by *OpsGenie.DeletedAlert.requestId*.
-* *OpsGenieV2.DeletedAlert.status* - this output was replaced by XXX.
+* *OpsGenieV2.DeletedAlert.status* - this output was replaced by *OpsGenie.DeletedAlert.status*.
-* *OpsGenieV2.DeletedAlert.success* - this output was replaced by XXX.
+* *OpsGenieV2.DeletedAlert.success* - this output was replaced by *OpsGenie.DeletedAlert.success*.

 In the *opsgenie-ack-alert* command:
-* *OpsGenieV2.AckedAlert.action* - this output was replaced by XXX.
+* *OpsGenieV2.AckedAlert.action* - this output was replaced by *OpsGenie.AckedAlert.action*.
-* *OpsGenieV2.AckedAlert.alertId* - this output was replaced by XXX.
+* *OpsGenieV2.AckedAlert.alertId* - this output was replaced by *OpsGenie.AckedAlert.alertId*.
-* *OpsGenieV2.AckedAlert.alias* - this output was replaced by XXX.
+* *OpsGenieV2.AckedAlert.alias* - this output was replaced by *OpsGenie.AckedAlert.alias*.
-* *OpsGenieV2.AckedAlert.integrationId* - this output was replaced by XXX.
+* *OpsGenieV2.AckedAlert.integrationId* - this output was replaced by *OpsGenie.AckedAlert.integrationId*.
-* *OpsGenieV2.AckedAlert.isSuccess* - this output was replaced by XXX.
+* *OpsGenieV2.AckedAlert.isSuccess* - this output was replaced by *OpsGenie.AckedAlert.isSuccess*.
-* *OpsGenieV2.AckedAlert.processedAt* - this output was replaced by XXX.
+* *OpsGenieV2.AckedAlert.processedAt* - this output was replaced by *OpsGenie.AckedAlert.processedAt*.
-* *OpsGenieV2.AckedAlert.requestId* - this output was replaced by XXX.
+* *OpsGenieV2.AckedAlert.requestId* - this output was replaced by *OpsGenie.AckedAlert.requestId*.
-* *OpsGenieV2.AckedAlert.status* - this output was replaced by XXX.
+* *OpsGenieV2.AckedAlert.status* - this output was replaced by *OpsGenie.AckedAlert.status*.
-* *OpsGenieV2.AckedAlert.success* - this output was replaced by XXX.
+* *OpsGenieV2.AckedAlert.success* - this output was replaced by *OpsGenie.AckedAlert.success*.

 In the *opsgenie-get-on-call* command:
-* *OpsGenieV2.OnCall._parent.enabled* - this output was replaced by XXX.
+* *OpsGenieV2.OnCall._parent.enabled* - this output was replaced by *OpsGenie.Schedule.OnCall._parent.enabled*.
-* *OpsGenieV2.OnCall._parent.id* - this output was replaced by XXX.
+* *OpsGenieV2.OnCall._parent.id* - this output was replaced by *OpsGenie.Schedule.OnCall._parent.id*.
-* *OpsGenieV2.OnCall._parent.name* - this output was replaced by XXX.
+* *OpsGenieV2.OnCall._parent.name* - this output was replaced by *OpsGenie.Schedule.OnCall._parent.name*.
-* *OpsGenieV2.OnCall.onCallParticipants.id* - this output was replaced by XXX.
+* *OpsGenieV2.OnCall.onCallParticipants.id* - this output was replaced by *OpsGenie.Schedule.OnCall.onCallParticipants.id*.
-* *OpsGenieV2.OnCall.onCallParticipants.name* - this output was replaced by XXX.
+* *OpsGenieV2.OnCall.onCallParticipants.name* - this output was replaced by *OpsGenie.Schedule.OnCall.onCallParticipants.name*.
-* *OpsGenieV2.OnCall.onCallParticipants.type* - this output was replaced by XXX.
+* *OpsGenieV2.OnCall.onCallParticipants.type* - this output was replaced by *OpsGenie.Schedule.OnCall.onCallParticipants.type*.

 In the *opsgenie-close-alert* command:
-* *OpsGenieV2.CloseAlert.action* - this output was replaced by XXX.
+* *OpsGenieV2.CloseAlert.action* - this output was replaced by *OpsGenie.ClosedAlert.action*.
-* *OpsGenieV2.CloseAlert.alertId* - this output was replaced by XXX.
+* *OpsGenieV2.CloseAlert.alertId* - this output was replaced by *OpsGenie.ClosedAlert.alertId*.
-* *OpsGenieV2.CloseAlert.alias* - this output was replaced by XXX.
+* *OpsGenieV2.CloseAlert.alias* - this output was replaced by *OpsGenie.ClosedAlert.alias*.
-* *OpsGenieV2.CloseAlert.integrationId* - this output was replaced by XXX.
+* *OpsGenieV2.CloseAlert.integrationId* - this output was replaced by *OpsGenie.ClosedAlert.integrationId*.
-* *OpsGenieV2.CloseAlert.isSuccess* - this output was replaced by XXX.
+* *OpsGenieV2.CloseAlert.isSuccess* - this output was replaced by *OpsGenie.ClosedAlert.isSuccess*.
-* *OpsGenieV2.CloseAlert.processedAt* - this output was replaced by XXX.
+* *OpsGenieV2.CloseAlert.processedAt* - this output was replaced by *OpsGenie.ClosedAlert.processedAt*.
-* *OpsGenieV2.CloseAlert.requestId* - this output was replaced by XXX.
+* *OpsGenieV2.CloseAlert.requestId* - this output was replaced by *OpsGenie.ClosedAlert.requestId*.
-* *OpsGenieV2.CloseAlert.status* - this output was replaced by XXX.
+* *OpsGenieV2.CloseAlert.status* - this output was replaced by *OpsGenie.ClosedAlert.status*.
-* *OpsGenieV2.CloseAlert.success* - this output was replaced by XXX.
+* *OpsGenieV2.CloseAlert.success* - this output was replaced by *OpsGenie.ClosedAlert.success*.

-## Additional Considerations for this version
-%%FILL HERE%%
-* Insert any API changes, any behavioral changes, limitations, or restrictions that would be new to this version.